-Following its FY 2010 annual inspection of the production facilities, XL recommended the City implement lay-up procedures to protect water systems from corrosion.
-In FY 2011, the City worked to update plant procedures to conform to NAES standards.
+Following its FY 2010 annual inspection of the production facilities, XL Insurance recommended the City implement lay-up procedures to protect water systems from corrosion.
+In

+FY 2011 and FY 2012, NAES worked to update plant procedures to conform to best practices/OSHA standards.